about good practices and sound policies that accelerate the effective adoption and use of technologies in teaching and learning.

 Send news about your upcoming events to WCETNews.

 Send job postings to Rosa Calabrese and they will be sent with others we receive (approximately once a week).
+Posts must be received by Friday at 10AM Mountain time in order to be included in that week's distribution.

 Please format your job posting to include only the following five categories: